-The use of app interventions to reduce SB is in its infancy.
-Yet, findings appear promising.
-Results of a recent systematic review showed that only one randomised controlled trial (RCT) used a mobile app as an optional part of a successful intervention to reduce SB.
-Two other studies (non-RCT) had delivered SB reduction interventions showing successful reductions in SB via apps.
-However, the main focus in both these studies was to encourage participants to engage in PA, rather than specifically to reduce their SB.
-In addition, many digital health interventions tend to be developed rapidly for commercial purposes and lack scientific theoretical basis.41-44,94 Worktivity is a novel, theory-based intervention, delivered via a userinformed mobile app designed to reduce occupational SB.
-Its development was inspired by the growing health concerns regarding prolonged sitting in office workers, the potential for technology to intervene, plus the lack of existing theoretically based app interventions,41-44 specifically targeting SB reduction.
+The use of app interventions to reduce SB is in its infancy, yet findings appear promising.
+Results of a recent systematic review showed that only one RCT used a mobile app as an optional part of a successful intervention to reduce SB.
+24 Two other studies (non RCT) had delivered SB reduction interventions showing successful reductions in SB via apps. ^{92, 93} However, the main focus in both these studies was to encourage participants to engage in PA, rather than to specifically reduce their SB.
+In addition, many digital health interventions tend to be developed rapidly for commercial purposes and lack scientific theoretical basis. ^{41-44, 94} "Worktivity" is a novel, theory-based intervention, delivered via a user informed mobile app designed to reduce occupational SB.
+Its development was inspired by the growing health concerns regarding prolonged sitting in office workers, ^{8, 10} the potential for technology to intervene, 9 plus the lack of existing theoretically based app interventions, 41-44 specifically targeting SB reduction.

-Worktivity's step-by-step development and refinement in line with the BCW framework drew upon findings from preliminary research, consensus workshops, white boarding and usability testing in order to address the issues mentioned above.
-This formative and iterative development process ensured the content and format of Worktivity was developed to meet the needs of end users and allowed for issues of acceptability and credibility to be addressed prior to its implementation.
-Worktivity is centred on the key component of self-monitoring SB.
-The data obtained are then used to deliver individually tailored behavioural prompts and feedback to office workers to help them modify their SB in real time.
+"Worktivity"'s step-by-step development and refinement in line with BCW framework, drew upon findings from preliminary research, consensus workshops, whiteboarding, and usability testing, in order to address the issues mentioned above.
+This formative and iterative development process ensured the content and format of "Worktivity" was developed to meet the needs of end users and allowed for issues of acceptability and credibility to be addressed prior to its implementation.
+"Worktivity" is centred around the key component of self-monitoring SB.
+The data obtained is then used to deliver individually tailored behavioural prompts and feedback to office workers to help them modify their SB in real-time.
 Educational facts and tips were also delivered to encourage behaviour change.
-Selfmonitoring has been used successfully within other app-based interventions targeting health behaviours, for example drug and alcohol use, diabetes prevention in at-risk adults and weight loss and vegetable consumption.97 Educational features have also been successfully incorporated into apps targeting health behaviours such as smoking cessation,98 sun exposure99 and life-style factors associated with stress urinary incontinence.100

-Usability is one of the main barriers to the adoption of mobile health systems.
-Therefore, it is important that apps developed for behaviour change research purposes match the usability and sophistication that users expect from other 'real-world' apps.
-Furthermore, digital tools will likely be rejected by users if they are not perceived to have any user benefit or if they have usability problems.
-It has also been suggested that app usability is closely related to engagement, whereby positive experiences of usability can entice users to engage more with the app.
-Based on the findings of the 'think-aloud' interviews, Worktivity was generally deemed to be a well-accepted tool, and users were positive about the app features.
+Self-monitoring has been used successfully within other app-based interventions targeting health behaviours, for example drug and alcohol use, 95 diabetes prevention in at risk adults, 96 and weight loss and vegetable consumption.
+97 Educational features have also been successfully incorporated into apps targeting health behaviours such as smoking cessation, 98 sun exposure, 99 and lifestyle factors associated with stress urinary incontinence.
+100 and sophistication that users expect from other "real-world" apps.
+101 Furthermore, digital tools will likely be rejected by users if they are not perceived to have any user benefit or if they have usability problems.
+102 It has also been suggested that app usability is closely related to engagement, whereby positive experiences of usability can entice users to engage more with the app.
+103 Based on the findings of the "think-aloud" interviews, "Worktivity" was generally deemed to be a well-accepted tool and users were positive about the app features.